wkirktech/wkirktech/README.md

 👋 Hi, I'm Wes Kirk

-🚀 **Trader | Technologist | Data Enthusiast**
+🚀 Trader | Technologist | Data Enthusiast

-I specialize in Networking, API's, trading indicators, algo trading, and data analysis**.
+I specialize in Networking, API's, trading indicators, algo trading, and data analysis.
 Passionate about leveraging technology to enhance financial markets and automation.

  💡 What I'm Working On
 - Developing and refining trading strategies using algorithmic models